Donner Party: Background

-During the 1840s, the United States saw a dramatic increase in settlers who left their homes in the east to resettle in the Oregon Territory or California, which at the time were accessible only by a very long sea voyage or a daunting overland journey across the American frontier.
-Some, such as Patrick Breen, saw California as a place where they would be free to live in a fully Catholic culture; others were attracted to the West's burgeoning economic opportunities or inspired by the idea of manifest destiny, the belief that the land between the Atlantic and Pacific Oceans belonged to European Americans and that they should settle it.
-Most wagon trains followed the Oregon Trail route from a starting point in Independence, Missouri, to the Continental Divide of the Americas, traveling about 15 mi a day on a journey that usually took between four and six months.
+During the 1840s there was a dramatic increase in settlers leaving the east to resettle in the Oregon Territory or California, which at the time were accessible only by a very long sea voyage or a daunting overland journey.
+Some, such as Patrick Breen, saw California, then a part of Mexico, as a place where they would be free to live in a fully Catholic culture; others were attracted to the West's burgeoning economic opportunities or inspired by manifest destiny, the belief that the land between the Atlantic and Pacific Oceans belonged to European Americans and that they should settle it.
+Most wagon trains followed the Oregon Trail route from a starting point in Independence, Missouri, to the Continental Divide, traveling about 15 mi a day on a journey that usually took between four and six months.
 The trail generally followed rivers to South Pass, a mountain pass in present-day Wyoming which was relatively easy for wagons to negotiate.
 From there, pioneers had a choice of routes to their destinations.

-Lansford Hastings, an early migrant from Ohio to the West, went to California in 1842 and saw the promise of the undeveloped country.
-To encourage settlers, he published The Emigrants' Guide to Oregon and California.
-As an alternative to the Oregon Trail's standard route through Idaho's Snake River Plain, he proposed a more direct route (which actually increased the trip's mileage by 20 miles) to California across the Great Basin, which would take travelers through the Wasatch Range and across the Great Salt Lake Desert.
-Hastings had not traveled any part of his proposed shortcut until early 1846 on a trip from California to Fort Bridger.
-The fort was a scant supply station run by Jim Bridger and his partner Louis Vasquez in Blacks Fork, Wyoming.
+Lansford Hastings, an early migrant from Ohio to the West, published The Emigrants' Guide to Oregon and California to encourage settlers.
+As an alternative to the Oregon Trail's standard route through Idaho's Snake River Plain, he proposed a more direct route (which actually increased the trip's mileage by 125 miles) to California across the Great Basin, which would take travelers through the Wasatch Range and across the Great Salt Lake Desert.
+Hastings had not traveled any part of his proposed shortcut until early 1846 on a trip from California to Fort Bridger, a scant supply station run by Jim Bridger at Blacks Fork, Wyoming.
 Hastings stayed at the fort to persuade travelers to turn south on his route.
-As of 1846, Hastings was the second of two men documented to have crossed the southern part of the Great Salt Lake Desert, but neither had been accompanied by wagons.
+As of 1846, Hastings was the second person documented to have crossed the southern part of the Great Salt Lake Desert, but neither had been accompanied by wagons.

 Arguably the most difficult part of the journey to California was the last 100 mi across the Sierra Nevada.
-This mountain range has 500 distinct peaks over 12000 ft high which, because of their height and proximity to the Pacific Ocean, receive more snow than most other ranges in North America.
-The eastern side of the range is also notoriously steep.
-After a wagon train left Missouri to cross the vast wilderness to Oregon or California, timing was crucial to ensure that it would not be bogged down by mud created by spring rains or by massive snowdrifts in the mountains from September onward.
-Traveling during the right time of year was also critical to ensuring that horses and oxen had enough spring grass to eat.
+This mountain range has 500 distinct peaks over 12000 ft high, and because of its height and proximity to the Pacific Ocean, the range receives more snow than most other ranges in North America.
+The eastern side of the range, the Sierra Escarpment, is notoriously steep.
+After a wagon train left Missouri for Oregon or California, timing was crucial to ensure that it would not be bogged down by mud created by spring rains or by massive snowdrifts in the mountains from September onward, and that horses and oxen had enough spring grass to eat.